BSPQ23-24/BSPQ23-E1/README.md

 **Generate the documentation**
 -
-To generate the documentation run the command:
+To generate the documentation run the command below.
+This will generate both html and LaTeX outputs in `aerologix/target/doxygen`.

 ```
 mvn doxygen:report